Do want to Start a Simple Garden but, do not know where to begin. How to Start a Simple Garden for Beginners is easier than you think!

 Composting is decomposed vegetables and fruit.
 A combination of soil and decomposing of vegetables and fruit will provide a beginner gardener will millions of microbes to fuel your garden.

 Decide on a corner of your homestead out of the way and create a pile on burlap or you can purchase a compose bin.
 Make sure your compose spot on the homestead is shady.

-Load your compose with dead grass, scrapes, soil, and dead leaves.
-Give your compose a good flip or stir; do this daily.
+Load your compose bin with dead grass, scrapes, soil, and dead leaves.
+Give the compose bin a good flip or stir; do this daily.

 Continue to practice daily compose habit all season and daily.
-Next, season your compose will be ready to be incorporate into your garden spot.
+Next, growing season the compose will be ready to be incorporate into your garden spot.

 Tips on Transporting to Start a Simple Garden for Beginners